So You Think You Can Dance (American TV series) season 3: Vegas week

 As in the previous season, those making the cut moved on to an intensive week of dance training in Las Vegas, Nevada.
-This season, Vegas week included hip-hop choreography taught by Shane Sparks, samba choreography taught by Mary Murphy with assistance from season two finalist Dmitry Chaplin, and contemporary choreography taught by Mia Michaels.
+This season, Vegas week included hip-hop choreography taught by Shane Sparks, samba choreography taught by Mary Murphy with assistance from season two contestant Dmitry Chaplin, and contemporary choreography taught by Mia Michaels.
 The contestants that survived the cuts following those rounds were divided into groups, asked to randomly select from a box a CD containing one of five possible music types, and choreograph a routine to the song on their chosen disk.
-The dancers remaining after the group choreography round were asked to perform one last solo, following which the group was whittled down to 34 contestants—17 male, 17 female.
+The contestants remaining after the group choreography round were asked to perform one last solo, following which the group was whittled down to 34 contestants—each gender: 17 female, 17 male.
 From this 34, the judges chose their top 20.

 Finals

 Format

-As in season 2, the finals began with 20 contestants, ten male and ten female.
+As in season 2, the finals began with 20 contestants, ten female and ten male.
 After partners are assigned, couples pick a dance style out of a hat, are rehearsed by a choreographer, and perform their routine, which is taped two days prior to airing.
 Following the airing of the performances, home viewers vote for their favorite couple.
-The bottom three couples (six dancers overall) are then liable for elimination by the judges on the live, or broadcast on tape delay in the western United States, results show.
-All six dancers perform a solo, after which the judges eliminate one male and one female contestant.
+The bottom three couples (six contestants overall) are then liable for elimination by the judges on the live, or broadcast on tape delay in the western United States, results show.
+All six contestants perform a solo, after which the judges eliminate one female and one male contestant.
 If the eliminated dancers are not from the same couple, their respective partners form a new pair for the following week's performances.
-Once the field of dancers is narrowed down to the top 10, permanent partnerships dissolve and contestants draw their new partners from a hat each week.
-The judges no longer have any say in the elimination process; viewers call in to vote for their favorite individual dancer, and the male and female with the lowest number of votes are eliminated each week.
+Once the field of contestants is narrowed down to the top 10, permanent partnerships dissolve and contestants draw their new partners from a hat each week.
+The judges no longer have any say in the elimination process; viewers call in to vote for their favorite individual contestant, and the female and male with the lowest number of votes are eliminated each week.